 - Creation of a product or service that has a potential public benefit

-If the deadline falls on a weekend or holiday, the deadline will be 11:59 PM the next business day.
-Any hard copy support materials must be received at the RISCA offices by 4:30 pm of the appropriate day.
-Postmarks do not apply; materials postmarked by the deadline date but received on a later date will not be counted as part of your application.
+If a deadline falls on a weekend or holiday, the revised deadline will be 11:59 PM on the next business day.
 Late or incomplete applications will not be reviewed.

-You may apply for Design Innovation Grant, a Fellowship and/or a Project Grant for Individuals at the same deadline.
+- You may apply for the Design Innovation Grant and a Project Grant for Individuals at the same deadline.

 RISCA staff, Council members, and their spouses and immediate relatives are ineligible to apply for RISCA funds.